qzd-1/internLM-chat-7b/doc/nebula-console.md

 1. Build NebulaGraph Console

     To build NebulaGraph Console, make sure that you have installed [Go](https://golang.org/doc/install).

-    > NOTE: Go version provided with apt on ubuntu is usually "outdated".

     Run the following command to examine if Go is installed on your machine.